lkodinsson/MARS/Basic/PHB.md

 ### Initiative

-When it comes time to *roll for initiative* each player will simply roll their initiative stat, which is their dexterity plus their resolve.
+When it comes time to *roll for initiative* each player will roll their initiative stat, which is their dexterity plus their resolve.
 The results rolled from highest to lowest determine turn order.
-Break ties by rolling opposed initiative checks.
+If there are any ties, players can decide amongst each other who goes first.

 ### Rounds

 Each round represents about six seconds in the game world, meaning there are 10 rounds in a minute.
-Each round’s activity begins with the character with the highest initiative result and then proceeds in order from the next highest to the lowest.
-When a character's turn comes up in the initiative sequence, that character performs up to their entire round's worth of actions.
+During each round characters will take turns as previously determined by their initiative rolls.
+Each character will perform up to their entire turn's worth of actions.

-When the rules refer to a *full-round* or a number of rounds, they usually mean a span of time from a particular initiative count in one round to the same initiative count in the next round.
-Effects that last a certain number of rounds end just before the same initiative count that they began on.
+When the rules refer to a *full-round* or a number of rounds, this means from the start of the turn in which that duration began to the start of that turn in a future round.
+This means that a full-round effect ends before that character starts their next turn, but is still occuring before that turn.

 ### Complex Challenges

 Some encounters are considered complex challenges: there is a limited amount of time to complete them, or a series of skill checks are required to overcome them.
 In these encounters the exact duration of a player's turn is abstract and non-specific.
 Since players will usually be performing skill checks, the average duration of a turn is the average time it takes to perform all of the player's skill checks and minor actions (assuming they all take about the same amount of time).

 Most basic combat scenarios can be considered complex challenges rather than tactical combat encounters.
-In these situations it is more common for simple enemies to go down in a single hit, while player characters must suffer damage before becoming unconscious or even killed.
+In these situations it is more common for simple enemies to go down in a single hit, while elite enemies will require more significant damage before becoming defeated.

 ## Actions

 During an encounter with more concrete turn length (such as a tactical combat), any action that you take uses a specific portion of your turn.
 The amount of your turn each action requires is based on their action speed.
 These speeds—in order from slowest to fastest—are: *extended*, *full-round*, *standard*, *swift*, *reaction*, and *free*.

 Since a turn is six seconds long, we can also measure each action in seconds.
 Full-round, standard, and swift actions are each six, four, and two seconds long respectively.
-Free actions don't take up any time the first time you use one, but each additional free action on your turn takes up one second of your turn.
+Free actions don't take up any time the first time you use one, but each additional free action on your turn is considered a swift action.

-Reactions are two seconds long (like a swift action), but you can only use them if you meet the conditions for that action.
-If you use a reaction when it is not your turn, it uses two seconds worth of time from your next turn and you cannot use a reaction again until your next turn begins.

-Extended actions take time that is longer than a single turn (longer than six seconds).
+Extended actions take time that is longer than a single turn.
+Extended actions are only performed when their complete duration has been met.
 Once started they can be interrupted at any point in their duration, so long as it is your turn.

+Reactions are special actions that do not take up a portion of your turn, but instead happen during another character's turn.
+Reactions can only be used once each round, and only if you meet the conditions to use that reaction.

 In addition to the following basic actions, characters may perform maneuvers or cast spells with an action speed specified by those actions.